zrafa/xinu-avr/README.md

 The Xinu Operating System supports: dynamic process creation, dynamic memory allocation, network communication, local and remote file systems, a shell, and device-independent I/O functions.

+Xinu uses powerful primitives to provides all the componentes and the same functionality many conventional operating sytems supply.
 Since the whole source code size is small, Xinu is suitable for embedded systems.
-Xinu uses  powerful
-primitives to provide the same functionality many conventional operating systems supply (despite its small size).

 Many sites defines Xinu as a free Unix system, or similar statements.
 It is not.
 Xinu differs completely